-When I was a child I stood on the cracked floor of this derelict, olympic-sized swimming pool.
-I was with my mother, my father and sister, and from Rockley Beach where we were staying we had travelled up to the northern tip of the island for the afternoon.
-That moment, that place, and that pool has haunted me ever since.
+When I was a child, I stood on the cracked floor of this derelict olympic-sized swimming pool.
+I was with my mother, my father and my sister.
+From our Rockley Beach hotel we had driven to the northern tip of the island for the afternoon.
+That moment, that place, that pool has haunted me ever since.

 Mystery surrounds this hotel.
-No-one seems to know who owned it or why it was built in such an isolated area.
-Barbados’ north coast is spectacular: wild, rugged and windswept with the Atlantic Ocean waves crashing against the cliffs.
+No one seems to know who owned it or why it was built in such an isolated area.
+Barbados’ north coast is wild, rugged and windswept.
 Here’s a photo of that same swimming pool in its heyday.

 Over Christmas we escaped to Barbados and discovered paradise.
-I have perfect recall of the Air Canada DC-8 jet, gleaming white on the tarmac, and me stepping out of it.
+I have perfect recall of the Air Canada jet parked on the tarmac and me stepping out of it.
 I can still feel the trade winds caressing my cold-chapped skin as I descended the metal staircase.
-It was a day before my tenth birthday and my family had travelled to this sun-drenched little isle for the holidays.
+It was my 10th birthday and we had travelled to this sun-drenched little isle for the holidays.
 Speeding along the littoral road in a taxi, we caught sight of the sea and gaped like country bumpkins out on a day trip.
-The island sky was vast with bold cloudscapes and there was a glittering brightness in the air.
+The island sky was vast with bold cloudscapes, and there was a glittering brightness in the air.

 The Sweet Life was a plantation-style guesthouse with a frangipani tree gracing its front lawn.
-From our rooms we threw open the shutters and gazed onto a garden brimming with blooms that burst with energy from the sun.
+From our rooms we threw open the shutters and gazed onto a garden brimming with fruit trees.
 Gecko-lizards flickered across pathways and vanished into the jungle-like undergrowth.
-Intoxicated by the perfume and the heat, we shed our clothes and like pale pilgrims from the North ran to frolic on the sands of Rockley Beach across the road.
+Intoxicated by the perfume and the heat, we shed our clothes and ran to frolic on the sands of Rockley Beach.

 Bajan boys, shimmying nimbly up the trunks of coconut trees, slashed open the giant shells and offered us the water to drink.
 I had never seen a fresh coconut before.
 I had never seen a black person before.
-We stared enrapt as flying fish catapulted themselves out of the ocean, and with a neat flick of the tail pirouetted back down into their immense aquarium.
-That evening we feasted on jug jug and spicy fishcakes while a steel band playing tinny music plinkety-plinked beside a shimmering pool.
+That evening we feasted on jug jug and spicy fishcakes while a steel band playing tinny music plinkety-plinked beside a pool.
 Drunk on the voluptuousness of the tropics and too many rum punches, Dad joined the limbo-dancing contest on the beach and wrenched his back.
-The next day he lay, subdued under a fig tree on the hotel lawn, while my mother, sister and I went into town to find me a birthday cake.
+The next day he lay, subdued under a fig tree, while my mother, sister and I went into town to find me a birthday cake.

-Two weeks later the DC-8 jet lifted off with a powerful thrust and within seconds we were aloft, northbound to our snow-blanketed Canadian tundra.
+Two weeks later the DC-8 jet lifted off with a powerful thrust.
+Within seconds we were aloft, northbound to our snow-blanketed Canadian tundra.
 With the sound of Calypso music ringing in our ears, we quit paradise.

 The last time I was in Barbados was with my parents in the 1990s.
 It’s time to go back.